 Ready to find your wedding vendors?
 These are the six features that you should be looking for.

 It should come as no surprise that a vendor’s pricing is most important to couples.
 Creating a budget is one of the first steps of wedding planning, and couples typically have a specific amount of money they can afford to spend on each vendor (using an online wedding cost guide can help you figure this out!).
-So when you’re browsing wedding vendors, you’ll definitely want to make sure that their pricing matches your budget—and if it doesn’t, but you truly love the vendor for any of the other reasons listed here, you’ll have to make sure that he or she can adjust parts of his or her package to work with you.
+So when you’re browsing wedding vendors, you’ll definitely want to make sure that their pricing matches your budget—and if it doesn’t, but you truly love the vendor for any of the other reasons listed here, you’ll have to make sure that he or she can adjust parts of his or her package to work with you, which may not be possible.
 While some wedding vendors list their pricing online, you may have to reach out to a few to get pricing information.

 Hiring a wedding vendor is a lot like interviewing a candidate for a job at your company.
 And just like you would if you were interviewing a potential employee, it’s important to check a wedding vendor’s references.
 Websites like WeddingWire make this process super-easy with their online reviews, where past clients write about their experiences with their vendors.
 According to the 2019 Newlywed Report, nearly 80 percent of couples find reviews to be very important in their decision-making process.
 So be sure to read those reviews before reaching out to wedding vendors—you may be surprised at what you’ll learn!